 You are always accompanied by kind, friendly, and knowledgeable guides who narrate the trip, point out the wildlife you may not otherwise see, keep you safe, and show you the gorgeous hidden coves on the coast.

 See Related: Fun & Best Things to Do in Ramona, California

 Address: Sits near the end of Crescent Bay Dr, Laguna Beach, CA 92651

-Crescent Bay Point Park is teeming with abundant wildlife and beautiful 270-degree views of the coast, ocean, and Bird Rock.
+Crescent Bay Point Park is teeming with abundant wildlife and beautiful 270-degree coast views, ocean views, and Bird Rock.
 Many people bring their dogs here to enjoy the park.

-On top of the knoll is the park, which is grassy and well-shaded by old-growth trees, and nice walking paths.
+On top of the knoll is the park, which is grassy and well-shaded by old-growth trees and nice walking paths.
 Picnicking is a common practice here.
-You’ll also see public art throughout the park, which adds a nice touch of personality and splendor to the area.
+You’ll also see public art throughout the park, adding a nice personality and splendor to the area.